Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

 ## Prerequisites

 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
 - The PDU is accessible over the network.
-A PDU can be reachable by its xname hostname, but may not yet be discovered by HSM.
+A PDU can be reachable by its component name (xname) hostname, but may not yet be discovered by HSM.
 - PDUs are manufactured by ServerTech.

     ```bash